lunasec-io/lunasec/docs/pages/overview/introduction.md

 past those unless they compromise multiple parts of the system which have been designed by our team to be hardened against attack.

 ## Who is LunaSec for?
-LunaSec is designed for developers building software that needs to store sensitive data and operate in real-world, production environments.
+LunaSec is designed for web apps that need to store sensitive data and operate in real-world, production environments.

 Our open source software can be used to enhance the security of new or existing applications, and is designed for production use cases that require high availability and scalability.